idris-lang/Idris-dev/docs/tutorial/typesfuns.rst

 names must begin with a capital letter or not.
 Function names (``plus`` and ``mult`` above), data constructors (``Z``, ``S``, ``Nil`` and ``::``) and type constructors (``Nat`` and ``List``) are all part of the same namespace.
+By convention, however, data types and constructor names typically begin with a capital letter.
 We can test these functions at the Idris prompt:

 ::